Various Thoughts About My Work

 is a man named Roque

 Cordero.
-He was included in the series of recordings
+He was included in the series of

-of music by Black Composers issued on
+recordings of music by Black Composers

-insisted he was Panamanian, not black.
-There
+label.
+He insisted he was Panamanian, not black.

-are probably others — both in general and
+There are probably others — both in

-compute them for various reasons.
-First, I am often
+accurately compute them for various reasons.
+First,

-changed through marriage or assimilation.
+been lost or changed through marriage or assimilation.
 Further,

 I have met a number of composers who belong to countries